TIY-TN-FEE-2016-spring/gitbook/prework/level2.md

 # Prework - Level 2 - 11+ Hours

+## IMPORTANT: If you are looking for the June 2016 prework, it has [been moved here](https://rtablada.gitbooks.io/summer-2016/content/prework/level2.html)!

 ## Command Line - 2-3 Hours

 In lesson 1 you started learning a bit about the command line.